-It is instructive to compare the results for the analytic separation between the CIPT and the FOPT Borel sums to the corresponding ones for the ambiguity of the FOPT Borel sum defined in Eq.~(\ref{eq:IRBorelIntFOPTambi2}).
-After changing variabels from $x$ to $t$, the ambiguity of the FOPT Borel sum can be written as
+It is instructive to compare the results for the analytic separation between the CIPT and the FOPT Borel sums to the corresponding ones for the ambiguity of the FOPT Borel sum given in Eq.~(\ref{eq:IRBorelIntFOPTambi2}).
+After changing variable from $x$ to $t$, the ambiguity of the FOPT Borel sum can be written as

 Since ${\rm Re}[t_\pm]<0$ and the integrand is analytic in the negative real complex half plane, one can adopt a straight line for the integration path between $t_\pm$ for any values of $p$ and $m$.
 It is straightforward to do the integrals analytically giving